K8ight-Web-Services/k8.css/README.md

 ------------------------------------------------------------

 Framework includes footer hash integrity check.
 If modified without permission, interface locks.
+Remove if used for projects not requireing enforce.

 ------------------------------------------------------------
 USAGE